Blink Twice: Plot

 The pair trick the other women into drinking the venom to restore their memories.
 Frida sneaks into Slater's office to retrieve their phones, only to find they are not working.
 Frida finds photos of other women and men with red gift bags, revealing that Slater invites guests to rape women and wipe out their memories.
 The men are given the perfume to use when they leave the island.

 Frida's memories fully return, and she recalls the men brutally raping the women every night and wiping away their memories with the perfume.
 They killed Jess because her memories could not be erased as she was bitten by the snake and had venom in her system.

 That night, Frida and Sarah attempt to maintain the façade at dinner, whilst preparing for their escape.
 When Slater notices Frida's demeanor has changed, the two women erotically dance on the dinner table to distract the men.
 Frida has a memory of Slater setting up Rich to rape her the same night he was on the island; Slater assures him Frida will not remember the assault.

 Camilla and Heather's memories return, and they are horrified by their experiences.
 Camilla stabs Tom to death while Heather badly injures Vic before being fatally shot by Stan, Slater's security guard.
 Slater kills Camilla, and the men hide in Slater's villa, where he mocks a perfumed and confused Lucas for doing nothing while being complicit in their crimes.

 Stacy attacks Frida, preferring to be ignorant of the truth, which forces Frida to stab her to death.
 Stan chases Frida but is bludgeoned to death by Sarah, who takes his gun.
 Cody runs into the woods but is killed by Sarah.
 In the villa, Lucas is shot in a trap Frida and Sarah set for Slater.
 Afterward, Slater traps Frida in the villa.
 It is revealed that Frida was on the island the year before, was raped and assaulted by Slater, and bit off Vic's pinky finger before her memories were wiped.
 The maid recognized Frida from her red rabbit fingernails, hence her naming earlier.

 When Slater leaves the villa to search for Sarah, Frida laces his vape with the perfume.
 He returns with Sarah and, just as he attempts to kill her, takes a puff.
 The effects make him forget the previous events and panic upon seeing the bodies.
 Slater slips and knocks himself unconscious as the villa catches fire.
 Frida and Sarah escape, leaving Vic to die but saving Slater.

-Some time later, Rich encounters a disoriented Slater at another gala.
-Frida is now married to Slater and CEO of his company, using the perfume disguised as vape juice to keep him that way.
+Some time later, Rich encounters a disorientated Slater at another gala.
+Frida is now married to Slater and CEO of his company, using vape juice made from the flower to keep him confused.
 She has Rich removed from the gala as she is recognized for her accomplishments.